Württembergischer Yacht Club: History

 The WYC was originally inscribed in the local Tettnang registry as the "Königlich Württembergischer Yacht-Club".
 It began under King Wilhelm II of Württemberg's royal patronage.
 Soon after its establishment, a small clubhouse was built.

 Despite living in a landlocked kingdom, King William was a ship enthusiast.
 He had a vision of a German Fleet reaching deep into the country through its rivers.
 The king was instrumental in the establishment of the Württembergischer Yacht Club.
 This move followed the establishment of Yacht clubs in the neighboring kingdoms of Bavaria, Austria and Baden at the time.

 In 1918, King William was deposed from the throne along with the other German rulers by the German Revolution (German: Novemberrevolution).
 In 1920, despite the ravages of World War I, the club had 358 members.
 Old King William II, the founder of the club, died on October 2d 1921.

+Merger

 In 1937, during Nazi rule in Germany, the Sports Office of the Reich took away the power and freedom of all German sport associations.
 As a result, the Württembergischer Yacht Club was forcefully merged ("Einverleibt") with other German yacht clubs, foremost of which were the Kaiserlicher Yacht Club of Kiel and the Yacht Club of Bavaria (Bayerischer Yacht-Club) of Munich to form a massive entity, the Yacht-Club von Deutschland (Yacht Club of Germany).

 The members of the House of Württemberg, the former ruling family of Württemberg, are still closely involved with the Württembergischer Yacht Club.
-The title of honorary commodore of the WYC was first held by King William II and it was passed on through Duke Albrecht, Duke Philipp to the present day's commodore Duke Carl of Württemberg.
+The title of honorary commodore of the WYC was first held by King William II and it was passed on through Duke Albrecht, Duke Philipp, Duke Carl to the present day's commodore Duke Wilhelm of Württemberg.